cfwheels/cfwheels/wheels/docs/07 Contributing to Wheels/03 Testing Wheels Itself.md

-# Testing the Wheels Fraemwork Itself
+# Testing the Wheels Framework Itself

-Though the core team tests each new release of Wheels against a varity of environments, there is no possiable way for them to test against them all.
-This is where you can help them termendously!
-We encourage evryone to test each new release of Wheels against their current setup and [report any bugs][10] back to the core team.
+Though the core team tests each new release of Wheels against a variety of environments, there is no possible way for them to test against them all.
+This is where you can help them tremendously!
+We encourage everyone to test each new release of Wheels against their current setup and [report any bugs][10] back to the core team.

 ## CFML and Database Engines